 Jane Powell and Patrick Nerney’s daughter Lindsey Nerney was born in February 1956, and Jane’s single True Love made it to #24 on the Billboard Hot 100 music charts that year.

 As her contract time with MGM came to a close, Jane completed three movies that were released in 1958.
-In one of her last films, she co-starred with Cliff Robertson in The Girl Most Likely (1958), and played glamorous Hedy Lamarr’s daughter in The Female Animal; the story has Lamarr’s love interest (actor George Nader) instead falling for her daughter.
+In her last MGM films, she co-starred with Cliff Robertson in The Girl Most Likely (1958), and played glamorous Hedy Lamarr’s daughter in The Female Animal; the story has Lamarr’s love interest (actor George Nader) instead falling for her daughter.